 The digital landscape is made up of four media categories: paid, earned, rented and owned.

-As you can see from the above infographic, the one place where you get customers online i.e. money is exchanged is on owned media.
+The one place where you get customers online i.e. money is exchanged is on owned media.
 In other words, on your website.

-Owned media is where the money’s at! (click to tweet)
+Owned media is where the money’s at!

 Social media is rented media.
 You don’t own Facebook, Linkedin or any of the other channels and if you’re creating content on those platforms then don’t fall under the illusion that it’s yours.

 If any of those social channels decide to change the rules, like Instagram did with its recent algorithm change, then you’re putting your business fate in someone else’s hands.
 Do you really want to do that?

 The goal of social media is to bring visitors back to your own website where you can engage with them there.

 Pro tip: Publish original content on your blog, and then post & promote via social channels to drive traffic back to your website where the sales happen.

 Mistake #2: Jumping to the sale way too soon.